kbzh2558/Bike-sharing_System_in_New_York_City/README.md

 ## Overview

 Bike-sharing systems have emerged as a popular and sustainable mode of transportation in urban environments, offering an efficient means of travel for commuters and tourists alike.
 Understanding the dynamics of bike-sharing demand is crucial for optimizing resource allocation to ensure efficient service delivery and customer satisfaction.
-Building upon previous research conducted by scholars at the Hong Kong University of Science and Technology (HKUST), this project seeks to delve deeper into the transitional demands for bike-sharing stations in the vibrant landscape of New York City.
 Leveraging the dataset and preprocessing techniques established by prior researchers, our study aims to develop a simplified yet robust model capable of capturing the nuances of demand variations and customer patterns.
 Furthermore, this study goes beyond mere prediction by integrating an optimization model to determine the optimal number of bikes to deploy.
 Focusing on the week of August 16th to August 22nd, we aim to devise a strategy for resource allocation that maximizes efficiency and minimizes operational costs.
 In essence, this project bridges academic research and practical applications, offering a comprehensive framework for understanding and managing the transitional demands of bike-sharing stations in New York City.
 By leveraging insights from previous research and employing advanced analytical techniques, we aspire to contribute to the ongoing efforts to enhance the sustainability and accessibility of urban transportation systems.

 ### Key Techniques Used